Study Area

 The cumulative impacts of the pandemic and poor environmental conditions ultimately required us to shift our survey approach and abandon our efforts to coordinate data collection using vessels of opportunity.
 Instead, we focused on directed deployment of drifting recorders in collaboration with regional partners.
 Our partners in Humboldt (Cal Poly Humboldt) and Oregon (Oregon State University) were able to use a combination of opportunistic and dedicated vessel time for data collection.
 We partnered with the NOAA Sanctuary Applied California Current Ecosystem Studies (ACCESS) Surveys to collect data offshore San Francisco up to three times per year, and developed a collaborative partnership for fieldwork in Morro Bay.

-A total of 90 drifting recorders were successfully deployed during the Adrift survey, for a total of 493 deployment days which resulted in a total of 8,736 hours of recordings (?@tbl-summaryTable, Figure 2).
+A total of 90 drifting recorders were successfully deployed during the Adrift survey, for a total of 493 deployment days which resulted in a total of 8,736 hours of recordings (see table, above, and Figure 2).
 Analysis included additional recordings from the 2016 PASCAL Survey (29 successful drifting recorders for a total of 421 deployment days and 9,451 hours of recordings) and the 2018 CCES Survey (15 successful drifting recorders for a total of 529 deployment days and 11,022 hours of recordings).
 Expanded deployment details are provided in Appendix A, Appendix B, Appendix C.

 The primary focal regions included areas of importance to the initial phases of offshore renewable wind energy development, including two locations in Oregon (Coos Bay to the North, and Brookings to the South), Humboldt, and Morro Bay, with sampling of San Francisco as opportunity allowed (Figure 3.2).
 The 100 m and 200 m isobaths are shown on the maps to identify the shelf break and potential for increased biological activity associated with upwelling (Figure 3.2 and regional maps).
 Regional description of partners and data collection efforts will be presented from the northern region (Oregon) to the southern region (Morro Bay).